Dansby Swanson Preview, Player Props: Cubs vs. Braves

 Dansby Swanson At The Plate

-- Swanson has had an RBI in 50 games this year (35.2%), including 20 multi-RBI outings (14.1%).
-He has also driven home three or more of his team's runs in six contests.
+- Swanson has driven home a run in 50 games this year (35.0%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.